pyriand3r/jira2gitlab/Readme.md

 ## Current Features
 - Syncs issues based on configuration
 - Re-Sync works via custom jira field that stores the Gitlab issue ID
-- Jira worklogs get added once on gitlab issue creation
+- Jira worklogs get added once on gitlab issue creation (optional)
 - Jira (custom-) fields can be mapped to Gitlab fields
 - Jira users can be mapped to Gitlab users
 - If a jira resolution exists, the issue will be closed on Gitlab